Federal Transit Administration (FTA) Consortium

 Employee Training

 Employers must provide education with display and distribution of informational materials and a community service hot-line telephone number, if available.
-They must also provide one hour of training on the effects and consequence of prohibited drug use on personal health, safety, and the work environment, and on the signs and symptoms that may indicate prohibited drug use.
+They must also provide one hour of training on the effects and consequences of prohibited drug use on personal health, safety, and the work environment, and on the signs and symptoms that may indicate prohibited drug use.
 Distribution to each employee of the employer’s policy regarding the use of drugs and alcohol with signed receipt is mandatory.

 Supervisor Training